From Moral Issues that Divide Us

 One of the more famous defenses of psychological egoism was given by English philosopher Thomas Hobbes (1588-1679).
 Hobbes had an especially cynical view of human nature and felt that self-interest was the driving force behind all human conduct.
 In his words, “of the voluntary acts of every man the object is some good to himself” (Leviathan, 14.8).
 To make his point, he takes two types of human conduct that we ordinarily think are selfless: acts of pity and acts of charity.
 For example, if I have feelings of pity for a poor person, it appears as though I am looking beyond myself and am experiencing genuine and selfless concern for him.
 If I am then further motivated by charity to help him out, it appears as though at that moment I am selflessly sacrificing my time and money to better his condition.
 Not so, Hobbes argues.
 When I feel pity for a poor person, I am merely imagining myself in a similar situation of financial destitution, and really am just feeling sorry for myself.
 When I act charitably towards a poor person I am enjoying the control I have over that person’s life.
 Despite first appearances, according to Hobbes, both pity and charity are driven by selfish inclinations.

 A second and more promising evolutionary explanation is to connect apparent altruism to my personal drive to perpetuate my genes.
 That is, I am not biologically programmed to pursue every selfish whim that I have.
 Rather, I am programmed to make sure that my genetic legacy is successfully carried on through future generations.
 Part of this will instantly incline me to behave with apparent altruism towards my children: I will make major personal sacrifices for them since they will be the perpetuators of my genes.
 This is sometimes called kin selection.
 But kin selection will also prompt me to behave with apparent altruism towards members of my community: in very subtle ways, the perpetuation of my genes depends on forming alliances with friends, neighbors, and even strangers.
 The more we all get along, the better chances I have of passing on my genetic legacy to future generations.
+Thus, I am selfishly motivated to help others with the understanding that they in the future will help me.
 This is sometimes called reciprocal altruism.
 When kin selection and reciprocal altruism are combined, my apparent altruistic actions are still driven by the urge to have my personal genes survive.
 Nevertheless, I am still prepared to make major sacrifices for my family and community, even to the point of sacrificing my own life.

 The egoism-altruism debate has important implications for many applied ethics controversies.
 Issues such as euthanasia, welfare programs, business ethics, and environmental responsibility all involve compassion for people that we personally do not know.
 Why should I care if someone is suffering from the end stages of cancer, or if the product that I manufacture is inherently unsafe, or people I never come in contact with are living in poverty?
 Altruists would argue that I have a natural sense of selflessness that motivates me to act compassionately towards others.
 But if the egoist is right, then whatever compassion I have towards others must first be tied to my own self-interest.
 Perhaps I need to envision myself living in poverty, as Hobbes suggests.
 Perhaps I may need to consider whether environmental responsibility might make the world a better place for my descendants, as evolutionary biologists suggest.
 The point is that when making a case for any type of moral responsibility, it is best to begin with a modest view of human nature, one that is not overly optimistic about the human capacity to be selfless.